roxxuz/deweEditor/README.md

 # deweEditor

-Simple text editor made with Java Swing in Netbeans
+Simple text editor made with Java and Swing in Netbeans

 ----